david-villagra/Academic-Faster-RCNN/README.md

 # Academic implementation for Faster R-CNN
-The code in this repository is a simplified version of the Faster R-CNN algorithm for object detection.
+The code in this repository is a simplified version of the Faster R-CNN algorithm for object detection, being implemneted with the GoogleNet and ZFNet CNNs for classification.

 ## Prerequisites
 Install pytorch with a (recommended) virtual environment that runs python3